kj-ndichu/academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi.
-I'm John Ndichu, an experienced Software Developer.
+I'm John Ndichu.
+I'm an experienced Software Developer with a serious passion in goal achievement and problem solving.
 My key areas of experience and expertise include Web Development, Android Development(Native apps & PWAs) and Artificial Intelligence(Deep learning and Neural networks).
 I have worked with various companies and different teams as a Developer.
+Please follow my links to view all my projects that I have taken and also my resume.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.